hannesdelbeke/unimenu_addon/README.md

 # Unimenu Blender Add-on

 A Blender add-on to easily make custom menus in Blender, with [UniMenu](https://github.com/hannesdelbeke/unimenu)<br>
+Simply modify the config in the configs folder.

 ![demo screenshot](menu_screen.jpg)

 - Run any python command from the menu.
 Launch tools, add-ons & scripts.
 - Customize the menu with icons, tooltips, separators & sub-menus.

-This add-on is a self contained environment to quickly get started with UniMenu, so you don't have to setup your own environment in a startup file.
-You might want to do so in a studio pipeline though.
+This add-on is a self contained environment to quickly get started with UniMenu, so you don't have to setup your own environment in a startup file.<br>
+In a studio pipeline, you might want to use the python module instead, with your own startup script.

 ## Installation
 1. Download the addon from this repo, and install this add-on in Blender